tstatler/doctools/guides/node/cli/config/README.md

 ## Description

-Note: This command is only available for enterprise customers using the Appcelerator Platform.
+<p class="note">This command is  available for enterprise customers using the Appcelerator Platform.</p>

-This command configures the number of cloud servers for the application to use.
+This `config` command configures the number of cloud servers available to your application.

-The application can enable the autoscaling feature to automatically scale up and down the number of cloud servers based on the access session rate.
-The access session rate is the total number of HTTP requests per second within a minute.
-You need to set the `maxsessionrate` to use this feature.
+You can configure your application to automatically scale up (or down) the number of servers based on the number queued requests.
+You specify the maximum number of queued requests that should occur before the application is scaled up.
+You can also specify the maximum number of servers that should be used.

 By default, a new Node.ACS application is limited to only one cloud server.
 To increase the maximum number of cloud servers, contact Appcelerator Support and provide the following information with your request: